-15. As stated in paragraph 2.65, if, after notification of award, a bidder wishes to ascertain the grounds on which its bid was not selected, it should address its request to the Borrower.
+15. As stated in paragraph 2.82, if a bidder wishes to ascertain the grounds on which its bid was not selected, it should address its request to the Borrower.
 If the bidder is not satisfied with the explanation given and wishes to seek a meeting with the Bank, it may do so by addressing the Bank's Country Office in the borrowing country with a copy to the Project Procurement Division of the Bank at its Washington, D.C.
 Headquarters, which will arrange a meeting at the appropriate level and with the relevant staff.
 In this discussion, only the bidder's bid can be discussed and not the bids of competitors.

-Fractional Integrity (OII) by email: allegations@idbfc.org or OII-Consult@iadb.org; through the Inter American Development Bank's website; through the 24-hour toll free hotline: +1-877-223-4551; or by contacting OII at the Bank's Headquarters office in Washington DC: +1-202-623-1000.
+55 Reporting on suspected Prohibited Practices should be done directly to the Bank's Office of Institutional Integrity (OII) by email: OII-reportfraud@iadb.org; through the Inter-American Development Bank's website; (877) 223-4551 toll free from the U.S. Fees apply to calls from other countries or by contacting OII at the Bank's Headquarters office in Washington DC: +1-202-623-1000.